salzmanlab-admin/DEEPEST-Fusion/README.md

 - Pickle file for the known fusions list (a database of candidate fusions constructed based on `ChimerDB 3.0`, a curated list of known cancer fusions)
 - Bowtie2 index files for known fusions

-Note: Since index files are too large and cannot be uploaded to githiub, we provide original reference fasta files (genome, transcriptome, regular junctions, scrambled junctions, ribosome) along with needed scripts/instructions for building index files here: https://github.com/salzmanlab/DEEPEST-Fusion/tree/master/reference_files
+You can download all preprocessed and ready-to-use index files from here: https://drive.google.com/open?id=1ftT5UjKafcsDzUFlV49szOD8SiH3-Qws and point them

-You can also download all preprocessed ready-to-use index files and use them directly in the input JSON file from here: https://drive.google.com/open?id=1ftT5UjKafcsDzUFlV49szOD8SiH3-Qws
+You can also build the index files yourself.
+The scripts/instructions needed for building the index files along with the reference fasta files (genome, transcriptome, regular junctions, scrambled junctions, ribosome) are provided here: https://github.com/salzmanlab/DEEPEST-Fusion/tree/master/reference_files

 # Toolkit for executing DEEPEST-Fusion JSON script